My EC2 Linux instance failed the instance status check due to over-utilization of its resources. How do I troubleshoot this?

 $ sudo umount /rescue

-If the unmount operation isn't successful, you might have to stop or reboot the rescue instance to get a clean unmount.
+If the unmount operation isn't successful, then you might have to stop or reboot the rescue instance to get a clean unmount.

 11. Detach the secondary volume (/dev/sdf) from the rescue instance.
 Then, attach it to the original instance as /dev/xvda (root volume).